AlexvZyl/NativeFramework/README.md

 * Mouse events are handled by making the GraphicsHandler object global.
 Find another way.
 * Seperate OpenGL drawing and window events on different threads (Resizing not working properly).
 * OpenGL has a offset that cannot be removed (can be seen in AutoCAD).
 Find a way to fix this.
-* Unbinding is not necessary, but helpful for debugging.
+* Unbinding is not necessary and costs performance, but helpful for debugging.
 Write code so that it unbinds in debug mode but does not do it in release mode.

 #### Raynhardt
 * Use the docking branch from ImGUI.